shopsimple/webservice/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-WebService - Quadratic Equation's documentation!
+Dokumentacja: WebService - Rówanie kwadratowe!
 ===========================================================

 PHP / Symfony2